EasyEyes/remote-calibrator/README.md

 Getters will get `null` if no data can be found, i.e. the corresponding function is never called.
 The values returned **by the getter** will be wrapped in an object with its corresponding timestamp.
 Thus, to get the value, add `.value`, e.g. `RemoteCalibrator.viewingDistanceCM.value` (and use `RemoteCalibrator.viewingDistanceCM.timestamp` to get the corresponding timestamp).

+#### Experiment

 - `.id` The id of the subject.
+The associated timestamp is the one created at initiation, i.e. when `init()` is called.
 - `.displayWidthPX` `.displayHeightPX` `.windowWidthPX` `.windowHeightPX` The display (and window) width and height in pixels.
 - `.screenWidthCM` `.screenHeightCM` `.screenDiagonalCM` `.screenDiagonalIN` `.screenPPI` `.screenPhysicalPPI` The physical screen size in centimeters.
-- `.viewingDistanceCM` Get the latest viewing distance.
+- `.viewingDistanceCM` The last measured viewing distance.
-- `.gazePositionPX` Get the latest gaze position on the screen.
-You can access the value directly by `.x` and `.y`.
+- `.gazePositionPX` The last measured gaze position on the screen.

+#### Environment

+The associated timestamp of the following items is the one created at initiation, i.e. when `init()` is called.

+- `.browser` The browser type, e.g. `Safari`, `Chrome`.
+- `.browserVersion` The browser version.
+- `.model` The model type of the device, e.g. `iPad`.
+- `.manufacturer` The device manufacturer.
+- `.engine` The browser engine, e.g. `Webkit`.
+- `.system` The device operating system, e.g. `OS X 11.2.1 64-bit`.
+- `.systemFamily` The family name of the device OS, e.g. `OS X`.
+- `.description` A tidy description of the current environment, e.g. `Chrome 89.0.4389.90 on OS X 11.2.1 64-bit`.
+- `.fullDescription` The full description of the current environment.

 ### Others